guycole/mellow-hyena/src/adsb_collect/README.md

 =========================

 ## Introduction
 Python script to read json from [dump1090](https://github.com/antirez/dump1090) and produce a json formatted file.
 Runs from cron every minute and exits.
-Eventually the output files will be moved to AWS S3 for later processing.
+Eventually the output files are moved to AWS S3 for later processing.
+There is a data flow diagram at the bottom of this file.

 [ADSB Exchange]("https://www.adsbexchange.com/data/") offers an API to collect aircraft information.
 Results are best when requesting while the flight is active, so I make the API requests each collection cycle.
 The results are stored in the output file along with the raw observation.